development-rysysth/Axlrate_backend/services/serpapi-service/README.md

 ## Overview

 The **SerpAPI Service** integrates with the SerpAPI (Search Engine Results Page API) to fetch real-time hotel rate data from various Online Travel Agencies (OTAs).
-It acts as the primary data collection layer that gathers hotel pricing information from Google Hotels search results and stores it in MongoDB for further processing.
+It acts as the primary data collection layer that gathers hotel pricing information from Google Hotels search results and stores it in PostgreSQL for further processing.

 ## What It Does